ivoGanev/ivoganev.github.io/_posts/2021-04-12-coslog-dev-log.markdown

 }
 {% endhighlight %}

-With the addition of the code above we can now navigate flawlessly back to any fragment in Activity B but now can't move back to Activity B using the back button because myController doesn't remember where it came from.
+With the addition of the code above we can now navigate back to any fragment in Activity B but can't move back to Activity B using the back button because myController doesn't remember where it came from.
 There are a few ways to overcome this problem: override `NavController.OnDestinationChangedListener` and navigate from there, or override `onOptionsItemSelected()` in your activity for every fragment.

 ## FragmentStateAdapter is not updating the fragments when deleted.